e-psi-lon/OreCrops/README.md

 - Overworld minerals grow like wheat
 - Nether resources grow like nether wart
 - Built-in advancements to track progress
-- Perfect for both single-player and SMP
+- Perfect for both single-player and multi-player

 ### Compatibility Status 🔧
 > [!IMPORTANT]